tunapanda/pandacracy/README.md

 # Welcome

-Hi there!
 Welcome to the Pandacracy Guidebook.
 The Guidebook will help guide you on your journey to manifesting your best self while engaging in lifelong learning, earning, and problems solving.

 This is an evolving Guidebook to maintaining the energy and focus of self-managing teams and organizations.
 Since teams are made up of individuals, we place a strong focus on each individual's journey.